 Super Smash Bros is probably the de-facto “let’s get high and beat each other up in a video game” title, but if you’re looking for a truer fighting game experience that isn’t yet another version of Tekken or Street Fighter, how about hanging out with your old pals Goku and friends?

 So kick back, grab a new bag of your favorite strain, pick up the controller and get ready to head out on an adventure – We’re sure you’ll find something to like in our best-of list.
-Until next time, happy gaming and happy smoking!
+So until next time, happy gaming and happy smoking!